Dang-Dinh-NGUYEN/fr-graph-based_biaffine_semantic_parser/README.md

 offering valuable insights into the strengths and limitations of graph-based models and paving the way for more robust and semantically aware language processing systems.

-The project is mainly developed using python, pytorch, transformers, and conllu libraries.
+The project is mainly developed using python, pytorch, huggingface, and conllu libraries.

 ## Project organisation